Datafiili/A-CodeChallenges/Challenges/Conversion/2-Mapping-function.md

 # Mapping function

 Write a function that will return a remapped value.
+The value must be in same position relative to min and max value.

 The function must include following parameters:
 - Value
 - Min value